 Storage Tips To Prolong the Shelf Life of Potatoes

-We asked our frugal readers to share their favorite potato storage tips and tricks.
+We did some online research and asked our frugal readers to share their favorite potato storage tips and tricks.
 Borrow one of these ideas to prolong the shelf life of your potatoes.

 Store Potatoes in Doubled Paper Grocery Bags

-Here’s how I store potatoes a few weeks without them sprouting.
+Here’s how I store potatoes for a few weeks without them sprouting.

 Lala in Ocala, FL